Safe Touches ©

 Email the Training Institute to learn more or request a workshop.

-In 2014, The NYSPCC concluded a two-year study funded by the National Institutes of Health (NIH) to rigorously evaluate the Safe Touches program.
-Study data revealed that children who participated in a Safe Touches workshop demonstrated significant increases in knowledge and retained knowledge at follow-up.
+In 2014, the NYSPCC concluded a two-year study funded by the National Institutes of Health (NIH) to rigorously evaluate the Safe Touches program.
+Study data revealed that children who participated in a Safe Touches workshop demonstrated significant increases in their knowledge of sexual abuse prevention concepts after attending a workshop and retained knowledge at follow-up.
+More recently, data from a partnership with Pennsylvania State University (PSU) that replicated the program and brought workshops to more than 14,000 second graders in Pennsylvania from 2018 to 2020, showed that children significantly increased their knowledge, and that knowledge was maintained 12-months post intervention.

 View the NIH Evaluation